-IFM’s educational format at Applying Functional Medicine in Clinical Practice (AFMCP), both in-person and online, focuses on active, case-based learning (CBL) with sessions supported by expert Functional Medicine clinicians.
+Applying Functional Medicine in Clinical Practice (AFMCP), both in-person and online, focuses on active, case-based learning (CBL) with sessions conducted by expert Functional Medicine clinicians.
 AFMCP synthesizes the latest medical research with a model of care that integrates each patient’s individual history, genetics, and lifestyle factors.

-CBL is a well-established pedagogical method that was introduced by Dr. James Lorrain Smith in 1912 at the University of Edinburgh.1 Since this time, many claims have been made for CBL as an effective teaching method, but until recently, little evidence supported these claims.
-One of the first studies done on CBL in health professional education was published in 2012 and found that overwhelmingly, students enjoy CBL and feel that it enhances their learning, and teachers enjoy CBL partly because it engages and is perceived to motivate students.1
+CBL is a well-established pedagogical method that was introduced by James Lorrain Smith in 1912 at the University of Edinburgh.1 Since this time, many claims have been made for CBL as an effective teaching method, but until recently, little evidence existed to support these claims.
+One of the first studies done on CBL in health professional education was published in 2012 and found that overwhelmingly, students enjoy CBL and feel that it enhances their learning and teachers enjoy CBL partly because it engages and is perceived to motivate students.1

 Another perceived advantage of CBL is deeper learning, or that which “goes beyond simple identification of correct answers and is more aligned with either evidence of critical thinking or changes in behavior and generalizability of learning to new cases.”2 This type of learning has been shown to enhance clinical knowledge, improve teamwork, improve clinical skills, improve practice behavior, and improve patient outcomes.2